SumoLogic/sumologic-solution-templates/aws-observability-terraform/test/sourcemodule/README.md

  - aws-observability-terraform/examples/sourcemodule/overrideSources

 ### How to Update Test Suite
-Codebase for App Module test cases is present at : aws-observability-terraform/test/sourcemodule
+Codebase for App Module test cases is present at : ```aws-observability-terraform/test/sourcemodule```
-1. If any resource is added / removed from the solution 1.1 Modify all the Test case functions at source_test.go .
+1. If any resource is added / removed from the solution
+   - Modify all the Test case functions at ```source_test.go``` .
-1.2 Add / Remove the respective validation.
+   - Add / Remove the respective validation.
 E.g. If Classic LB gets deprecated from AWSO then followings things will have to be performed (wrt test framework only)
      - Remove its sumo source validation.
      - Remove validations for all the AWS resources created as a part of it such as SNS topic, SNS subscription, CF stack, etc.
      - Similarly If any new service is added, write validations
-2. If New AWS entity is added to AWSO Solution Currently we have validations for following entities, If apart from them any new entity is added please add its validation on similar lines at validateAWS.go.
+2. If New AWS entity is added to AWSO Solution Currently we have validations for following entities, If apart from them any new entity is added please add its validation on similar lines at ```validateAWS.go```.
-2.1 validateS3Bucket
+   - validateS3Bucket
-2.2 validateSNSTopic
+   - validateSNSTopic
-2.3 validateSNSsub
+   - validateSNSsub
-2.4 validateIAMRole
+   - validateIAMRole
-2.5 validateCloudTrail
+   - validateCloudTrail
-2.6 validateLambda
+   - validateLambda
-2.7 validateCFStack
+   - validateCFStack
-2.8 validateKFstream
+   - validateKFstream
-2.9 validateCWmetricstream
+   - validateCWmetricstream

 ### Miscellaneous Links